El Yunque National Forest: El Portal Rainforest Center

 Opened in 1996, the El Portal Rainforest Center was designed by Segundo Cardona, FAIA of Sierra Cardona Ferrer Architects, to give visitors an introduction to what the rainforest looks like.

 Built on a 28,434-acre tropical forest, the Portal was built as a model headquarters for ecotourism and economic development and training, the center was built to educate those concerned about the wellbeing of the Caribbean National Forest and preserve the unique tropical forest heritage and environment.
 It is located within the national forest in the municipality of Río Grande.

 A walkway set at 60 ft above the ground allows for a view of the tops of trees, and another walkway winds along tree bases.
 Exhibits at the center focus on the plants and animals of the rainforest, the importance of rainforests around the world, and threats to rainforests and efforts to conserve them.

 The entry experience begins atop an elevated walkway that unites the facility with the surrounding forest and provides views of the mountain peaks, the ocean, and reforested terrain.
-The Center contains 9,000 square feet of exhibits, an enclosed theater, conference center, classrooms, and laboratories, as well as administrative offices.
+The Center contains 9,500 ft2 of exhibits, an enclosed theater, conference center, classrooms, and laboratories, as well as administrative offices.
 To preserve natural conditions, care was taken to use existing openings for roads, parking areas, and buildings, while the arrival sequence and parking lots were designed with contours to save existing trees.

 The Portal has survived several major hurricanes, including Hurricane Georges.
 On September 21, 2017, Hurricane Maria caused major damage to the center, and renovations are underway as of 2020.
 El Portal Rainforest Center reopened to visitors in January 2022.